audiopixel/pixelmixer/README.md

 ```
 #### 2. Add Nodes ####

-Import nodes with several auto generating methods included to draw simple grids at various sizes.
+Import nodes using several auto-generating methods to draw simple grids at various sizes.
-It's also easy to import new node positions via CSV, JSON, Three.js mesh, or OBJ files.
+It's also easy to import new node positions via JSON, Three.js mesh, or binary .obj files.

 ```
 // Add a simple grid of Nodes